 Applications for 2016-2017

 APPLICATIONS NOW BEING ACCEPTED; MUST BE SUBMITTED BY MAY 2, 2016

 - Assistantship application form THIS FORM MUST BE USED; no other form will be considered.

 - Only electronic submissions are accepted.
 Email application packet to firstname.lastname@example.org

 - Note: Graduate Assistantships are not automatically renewed; all students seeking one must apply.

 - Assistantships are awarded on a highly competitive basis.
 To be considered for a graduate assistantship, applicants must be fully admitted into a graduate degree program in the School of Graduate and Professional Studies with a cumulative undergraduate GPA of 3.0 or higher.

 - Graduate students who have completed graduate work before applying must have earned a cumulative GPA of 3.0 or higher on all graduate coursework.

 - Evidence of academic excellence and professional skills are primary requirements for receiving and holding Assistantships.

-- Applicants whose native language is other than English must meet one of the following requirements:
+- Students whose native language is other than English must possess strong English language proficiency.